 . ├── docs/ ├── lib/ ├── node_modules/ ├── packages │ ├── reactabular-dnd │ ├── reactabular-resizable │ ├── reactabular-sticky │ ├── reactabular-table │ └── reactabular-virtualized ├── CHANGELOG.md ├── CONTRIBUTING.md ├── CONTRIBUTORS.md ├── LICENSE.md ├── README.md ├── lerna.json ├── package.json └── webpack.config.babel.js

 In practice there are more files and you can find more packages within the organization.
 I decided to push the core packages within this monorepo while I maintain secondary functionality not related strictly to it outside.
 A mixed model like this is one option.

 Webpack is a popular project bundler.
 Managing the project comes with its own challenges.
 The project does not use a monorepo model.
 Instead, it has opted for organization based approach.
 It has two main organizations: one for the core and one for packages that complement the core — webpack-contrib.

 Separating each package to a repository of its own makes them snowflakes in sense that each repository easily becomes different and it’s hard to keep them in sync if infrastructure evolves somehow.
 To solve the problem, webpack-defaults was developed.

-The idea was to push project configuration (e.g. GitHub templates, linting, testing setup) to a single package that could be consumed across webpack-contrib repositories.
+The idea was to push project configuration, like GitHub templates, linting, testing setup, to a single package that could be consumed across webpack-contrib repositories.
 When you install webpack-defaults to your project, it writes an npm script that pulls project defaults from the package and migrates the project as well it can to follow the standard.

-Sometimes this can mean replacing entire file (i.e. Travis CI configuration) but there are times when patching the existing configuration is enough (i.e.
+Sometimes this can mean replacing entire file, like Travis CI configuration, but there are times when patching the existing configuration is enough (for example,

 .gitignore).
 This allows you to maintain control and it avoids customization per project following specific needs.